About

 Background

-The Jericho Movement grew out of a call for a national march on the White House during Spring Break of 1998 by political prisoner Jalil Muntaqim.
+The Jericho Movement grew out of a call for a national march on the White House during Spring Break of 1998 by former Political Prisoner Jalil Muntaqim.
 The call was made in October of 1996 through the Provisional Government–RepubIic of New Afrika and the New Afrikan Liberation Front, but the organizers decided to use this opportunity to jumpstart a much needed movement to build a national support organization for political prisoners in general.

 The Jericho March